jasongrimes/fretboardfoundation/_chapters/030-scales/060-minor-tonality.md

 ### The leading tone

 In a minor key,
-when approaching the tonic from below, it is common to approach through the leading tone, from 7&#x302;-1&#x302;.
+it is common to approach the tonic from a half-step below, 7-1 through the major 7&#x302; or leading tone.

-Minor key tonality often uses the leading tone (major 7&#x302; degree), even though it does not exist in the natural minor scale (which has a b7&#x302; degree).
+This is so even though the natural minor scale does not have a major 7&#x302; degree.
 Natural minor with a leading tone major 7&#x302; is called the *harmonic minor* scale.
 See {% include chapter-link.html slug="minor-harmony" %} for details.

 ### The tone-and-a-half interval